rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Ep1_CoCreation_c1_20250805.md

 ## 2. Checklist: Are You Ready to Co-Create?

-Before beginning any Civium-related interaction with AI, review this list:
+Before beginning any CoCivium-related interaction with AI, review this list:

 - [ ] I know my intention for this session.
 - [ ] I am open to being corrected—by the AI or by myself.